timcheadle/timcheadle.com/source/about.html.markdown

 technology creatives to share ideas and resources.
 I also serve as an advisor for several startups and accelerator programs.

-Outside of work, I'm a huge coffee geek, love being outside, and I'm a proud father of a pretty great toddler .
+Outside of work, I'm a huge bourbon and coffee geek, love being outside, and I'm a proud father of a pretty great toddler .
 I used to be an electronic music DJ, and now I'm teaching myself how to draw and illustrate.

 I’m [@timcheadle](https://twitter.com/timcheadle) on Twitter, and I'd